-Make homemade Vanilla Chocolate Pudding Pops with this easy recipe!
-A delicious summer treat perfect for kids of all ages!
+Make homemade Vanilla Chocolate Pudding Pops with instant pudding mix and milk.
+This easy pudding pops recipe makes a delicious summer treat perfect for kids of all ages!

-One of my girls absolutely loves pudding, and even though I’m not a big fan, I loved these frozen pudding pops as much as the kids did.
-Remember Jello pudding pops from back in the day?
+Remember Jell-o pudding pops from back in the day?
+One of my girls absolutely loves pudding, and even though I'm not a big fan, I love these frozen pudding pops as much as the kids do.
+They taste like original Jello pudding pops!

-Since I did not want to make anything on the stove, we took the easy way out and used instant pudding.
-I made both vanilla and chocolate so that there would be enough left over for the pudding queen to snack on.
+Since I did not want to cook anything on the stove on a hot summer day, we took the easy way out and used instant pudding.
+I made both vanilla pudding pops and chocolate so that there would be enough left over for the pudding queen to snack on.

 Basically all you do is make Instant pudding.
-Because we wanted a vanilla chocolate combo, we made one batch of vanilla pudding and a bowl of chocolate pudding.
+Because we wanted a vanilla chocolate combo, we made one batch of vanilla pudding in a large bowl and a separate bowl of chocolate pudding.

 How to Easily Remove Pudding Pops from the Molds

-I’ve found the easiest way to remove the frozen treats from the molds is to run a little warm water over the molds.
-Just be careful not to let any water get near the handles or it may run into the frozen pudding.
+I've found the easy way to remove the frozen treats from the molds is to run a little warm running water over the ends of the molds.
+Just be careful not to let any warm water get near the handles or it may run into the frozen pudding.

 Vanilla Chocolate Pudding Pops